Mehbooba follows father but isolated on ceasefire issue

 Gupta, however, said there was no consensus on an appeal for a ceasefire to the Centre at the meeting.

-” It cannot be accepted that we announce a ceasefire, despite their (militants’) continuous attacks on our security forces, Gupta told reporters.
+” It cannot be accepted that we announce a ceasefire, despite their (terrorists’) continuous attacks on our security forces, Gupta told reporters.

 Jitendra Singh, Minister of State in the Prime Minister’s office, went a step further and, without naming Mehbooba, accused her of “playing politics” over Ramazan.